 Below the surface of the IT environment, abstracted and obscured by polished application interfaces, is a complex web of dependent components – both technology and data.
 This is where the meaningful information is aggregated, stored and processed into insights.
 Its also where workflows are constructed, and business capabilities are enabled.

 Unfortunately, it is also the source of much of the application performance issues that companies encounter.
-Moving applications to the cloud is great, but if the data and all of the connections are left on-premise and leveraging outdated integration methods, users aren’t going to realize the full benefits that the cloud can offer.
+Moving applications to the cloud is great, but if the data and all of the connections are left on-premises and leveraging outdated integration methods, users aren’t going to realize the full benefits that the cloud can offer.
 Moving your company’s data to the cloud is an important step in the overall cloud migration process.

 When planning your cloud data migration effort, there are a few important decisions that you need to make.